CAFxX/oversky/README.md

 All files of the oversky repository are covered by the GPLv3 license.

 ## Installation
-To run oversky make sure you'll need a working Apache installation with PHP 5 (with the mcrypt and PDO modules) and a working databse with the relative PDO driver.
+To run oversky you'll need:
+* a working Apache installation
+* PHP 5 (with the mcrypt and PDO modules)
+* a working databse with the relative PDO driver

-The first step is configure your oversky instance: to do so, rename the `oversky.configuration.phpi.template` to `oversky.configuration.phpi` and fill in the needed informations.
+The first step is configure your oversky instance: to do so, open `oversky.configuration.phpi.template` and fill in all the settings (see the comments in the file for information).
+Save the modified file as `oversky.configuration.phpi`.

 When done, request `oversky.php?action=setup` from your browser.
+This performs a few sanity checks and sets up the working directories and database.
 If no error is reported and you're redirected to the welcome page you should now have a working oversky instance.

 ## Bootstrapping
 Once you have a working instance, you need to connect it to the oversky